AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation_overview.md

 #### Introduction

 Powered by [Microsoft Azure Moderator](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/), Agora Chat's text and image moderation can scan messages for illegal text and image content and mark the content for moderation.
-Microsoft Azure Moderator uses the following three categories to moderate the message and returns a confidence score between 1 and 5  for a message:
+Microsoft Azure Moderator uses the following three categories to moderate the message:

 - Adult: The content may be considered sexually explicit or adult in certain situations.
-- Racial: The content may be considered racial discrimination.
+- Mature: The content may be considered sexually suggestive or mature in certain situations.
 - Offensive: The content may be considered offensive or abusive.

-After enabling the text and image moderation feature on Agora Console, you can set a threshold for each moderation category.
-When the score returned by Microsoft Azure Moderator reaches the threshold, Agora Chat blocks the message.
+After enabling the text and image moderation feature on Agora Console, you can set a sensitivity threshold for each moderation category.
+If the sensitivity threshold is exceeded, Agora Chat will handle the message as specified in the moderation rule.
+A greater sensitivity indicates more strict review and that Agora Chat will block more inappropriate contents.
+You are advised to test the moderation rule to check whether the sensitivity threshold you set meet your requirements.

 You can also impose a penalty on users who reach the violation limit within a time period.
-The moderation penalties include the following: banning the user, forcing the user to go offline, or deleting the user.
+The moderation penalties include the following:

-You can also impose a penalty on users who reach the violation limit within a time period.
-The moderation penalties include the following: banning the user, forcing the user to go offline, or deleting the user.
+- Penalties at the app level or in one-to-one chat:
+  - **Ban**: If the user is banned, he will be forced to go offline immediately and cannot log in to Agora Chat.
+The banned user cannot log in again until he or she is unbanned.
+For example, if a user sends inappropriate content 5 times within 1 minute, he or she will be banned.
+Once a user is banned, the user state is changed to `Blocked` on the **Users** page under **Operation Management**.
+You can click **Unblock** in the **Action** column or call the [RESTful API](user-system-registration#Unbanning-a-user) to unblock the user。
+  - **Force Offline**: The user is forced to go offline and needs to log in again to use Agora Chat normally.
+  - **Delete**: The user is removed.
+If the user is the group owner or chat room owner, the system will delete the corresponding group and chat room at the same time.

+- Penalties for users in groups and chat rooms:
+  - **Add to Block list**: If the user is added to the block list of the group or chat room, he cannot no longer view or receive the messages of the group or chat room.
+  - **Kick Out**: The user is kicked out of the group or chat room.
+After the user is removed from the group, he or she will be removed from the message threads he or she joined in the group.
+  - **Mute**: After the user is muted, he or she will not be able to send messages in the group or chat room.
+If a user is muted in a group, he or she cannot send messages in the message threads he or she joined in the group.

 To see how moderation works and determine which moderation settings suit your needs, you can test different text strings and images on Agora Console.